The Sith Lords Restored Content Modification: Reception

 Multiple critics gave credit to the mod for enhancing gameplay experience of The Sith Lords, a game widely considered to be laudable for its content but flawed in aspects of its execution.
 Winkie noted that there is "something spiritual" about returning to a beloved video game with better context.
-He noted that while players who have followed the TSLRCM project are interested in extra levels or battles, the real draw is the opportunity to spend more time in the universe of The Sith Lords with its characters, and that in the absence of a proper third instalment to the Knights of the Old Republic, a "self-made mod is all they'll get".
 Robert Purchese from Eurogamer highlighted the significance of The Sith Lords being given Steam Workshop support as this meant better accessibility to the "revered" TSLRCM, which in his view "effectively finishes an unfinished game, in a development sense, restoring all the dormant content found on the game's disc".
 Calling The Sith Lords a "diamond in the rough" and a "tarnished gem", Purchese noted that The Sith Lords succeeded in generating a fervent amount of fan loyalty unmatched by its predecessor.
 He welcomed the ease of access to TSLRCM provided by Steam Workshop as of 2015, and said that players no longer need to "slog through the conclusion alone", which culminates in an unfulfilling final encounter.
 Nathan Grayson from Kotaku welcomed the integration of the mod to Steam Workshop and called it a "must-download" which improves upon the retail release of The Sith Lords, a product he considered to be "sloppy, stitched together" product due to publisher pressure and time constraints.
-Jen Rothery from PCGamesN was motivated to complete The Sith Lords after more than a decade with TSLRCM installed, and enjoyed the additional character moments she experienced with Atton Rand.
 Jared Nelson from TouchArcade lauded TSLRCM as a highly polished fan labour work refined over the course of a decade, and expressed excitement at being to play through the restored content offered by TSLRCM on the mobile port of The Sith Lords.